benqqqq/benqqqq.github.io/content/posts/tips-for-iterm/tips-for-iterm.md

 ## Copy Mode
 ---

-I always use copy mode to copy a command in the history or in the current pane.
+To copy a command from the history or within the current pane, I will use the copy mode in iTerm.

 {{< figure
 src="../copy-mode.png"
 width="400"
 >}}